History of radio

 Early pioneers of radio science and technology in the United States, including Charles Steinmetz, David Sarnoff, Irving Langmuir, and Alfred Goldsmith in 1921, photographed next to the antenna feed wires of the New Brunswick Marconi Station, one of the first transatlantic radio links.
 The photo includes Albert Einstein as a visiting guest.

-The early history of radio is the history of technology that produces and uses radio instruments that use radio waves.
-Within the timeline of radio, many people contributed theories and inventions to what became radio.
-Radio development began as "wireless telegraphy".
-Later, radio history increasingly involves matters of broadcasting.
+The history of radio had many contributors, beginning with the scientific discovery of electromagnetic radiation (radio waves) in the late 1800s, followed by technological development of improved devices for producing and receiving transmissions.

+Radio was at first employed for "wireless telegraphy", using on-off signaling such as Morse code, initially for private point-to-point communication.
+The invention in the early 1900s of devices capable of audio transmissions greatly increased its utility, most prominently with the introduction of broadcasting to a widespread, non-technical, audience.

 Discovery

 Heinrich Rudolf Hertz (1856–1894) proved the existence of electromagnetic radiation.

 In an 1864 presentation, published in 1865, James Clerk Maxwell proposed theories of electromagnetism and mathematical proofs demonstrating that light, radio and x-rays were all types of electromagnetic waves propagating through free space.

 Between 1886 and 1888, Heinrich Rudolf Hertz published the results of experiments wherein he was able to transmit electromagnetic waves (radio waves) through the air, proving Maxwell's electromagnetic theory.